Updated May 2021

-While fear and confusion around changes to the public charge rule continue disincentive people from signing up for health coverage and scare some into disenrolling, there are best practices you can use to answer questions and increase confidence in enrolling for your clients.
+While fear and confusion around the public charge rule continue to keep people from signing up for health coverage and scare some into disenrolling, there are best practices you can use to answer questions and increase confidence in enrolling for your clients.

 First, it is crucial to remember that unless you are a lawyer, you cannot give legal advice.
 Legal advice could take the form of telling a client that they can or cannot apply for an immigration option and advising clients on their specific immigration case.
 For these services, clients should consult an immigration attorney.
 (See a list of free and low-cost immigration attorneys here)